purescript/registry-dev/README.md

 A "compilation target".

-Every target can have its own dependencies, source globs, etc.
-By convention a package needs to have at least one target called `lib`.
+Every target can have its own dependencies, sources, etc. By convention a package needs to have at least one target called `lib`.

 Other common ones are `app`, `test`, `dev`, `bench`, etc.